Average ROAS by Industry: The Most Difficult Metric to Measure

 When it comes to ROAS, one size does not fit all.
 Each industry has its unique dynamics, which means benchmarks can vary widely.
 Industries with high customer demand and visually appealing products, like apparel and accessories, tend to achieve exceptional ROAS.
 On Google Ads, these sectors often boast figures as high as 24.73.

 On the other hand, sectors like technology and legal services generally see lower ROAS, averaging around 1.90:1 and 1.55:1, respectively.
-This isn’t necessarily a failure—it’s a reflection of the high acquisition costs and niche audiences typical in these industries.
+This isn’t necessarily a failure—it’s a reflection of the high acquisition costs and niche audiences typical in these industries, impacting the return on ad spend.
 Understanding these benchmarks is critical for setting realistic goals and accurately evaluating your campaign’s success.

 How Do E-commerce ROAS Metrics Compare to Other Sectors?